 The IIoT is the factory’s sensory nervous system, constantly collecting a torrent of real-time data about the health and status of every aspect of the production process.

-• RFID and Location Tracking: Radio-Frequency Identification (RFID) tags and other real-time location systems (RTLS) can be attached to tools, materials, and finished goods to provide a precise, real-time view of where everything is in the factory.
+- RFID and Location Tracking: Radio-Frequency Identification (RFID) tags and other real-time location systems (RTLS) can be attached to tools, materials, and finished goods to provide a precise, real-time view of their locations in the factory.

 Cloud and Edge Computing: The Factory’s Brain